andresanies/item-catalog/readme.md

   - `__init__.py` Web app setting for Google Oauth API , Flask, SqlAlchemy, SeaSurf CSRF security, REST configs and URLs mapping.
   - `models.py` Database schema definitions using SqlAlchemy model declarative style.
-  - `views.py` Service a single one page view and multiple web service for CRUD on items and getting list of categories.
+  - `views.py` Service a single one page UI and multiple web services for CRUD operations on items and get a list of previously saved categories.
-  - `utils.py` Mixins and Behaviors for parsing and rendering items as well as authenticating users and authorizing write operations over items.
+  - `utils.py` Mixins and Behaviors for parsing and rendering items as well as authenticating users and authorizing write operations over the items.

 - `static` HTML5 Single one page web app using web components and Polymer as web framework for building a modular models based app.